Home

 Countries Served in: Vietnam (September 1970 - September 1971), United States

-Duties: Platoon LDR (Scout Platoon), Company Commander (Armor), Aviation Squad Leader (Scouts), Infantry Bde Aviation Officer, BN S-1, BN s-2, BN S-3 Air, BN Commo Officer.
+Duties: Platoon LDR (Scout Platoon), Company Commander (Armor), Aviation Squad Leader (Scouts), Infantry Bde Aviation Officer, BN S-1, Bn S-2, BN S-3 Air, BN Commo Officer.

-Awards: Bronze Star (Merit), Air Medal (12), Army Commendation Medal, National Defense Service Medal, Vietnam Campaign Medal, Vietnam Service Medal, Vietnamese Cross of Gallantry Unit Citation, Army Aviator
+Awards: Bronze Star (Merit), Air Medal (13), Army Commendation Medal, National Defense Service Medal, Vietnam Campaign Medal, Vietnam Service Medal, Vietnamese Cross of Gallantry Unit Citation, Army Aviator

 Back to top